-I have been developing and producing games for the past thirty-five years.
+I have been developing and producing games for over thirty-five years.
 I designed and programmed my first best-seller, The Prisoner, based on the Patrick McGoohan television series, for Edu-Ware in 1980.
 I later formed my own company, Electric Transit, which developed 3D simulations in collaboration with NASA/JPL scientists and was Electronic Arts' first affiliated label publisher.

 [Blog - 03/27/2014 - 08:27]

 I concur.
 As a game producer who has worked in the game industry for 35 years, I have quite an extensive Rolodex myself, but rarely can I rely on it to satisfy my hiring needs.
 I 've used recruiters for some higher-level positions, but place on-line ads for most.
 To ...

 How then do you explain ...